nicolas-angarita/churn_classification_project/README.md

 # Initial Questions

- 1. Do customers with partners and dependents churn more than those with no dependents?
+ 1. Do customers with partners or dependents churn more than those with no dependents or partner?
  2. Does the type of contract a customer have make it more likley to churn?
- 3. Are customers with DSL more or less likely to churn?
+ 3. Are customers with different internet service more or less likely to churn?
  4. Are Senior Citizens more or less likely to churn than non Senior Citizen?

 # The Plan